-Hurricanes and storms are important drivers of natural processes as well as human activity at the national seashore.
+Hurricanes and tropical storms are important drivers of natural processes, along with human activity, at the national seashore.
 On September 16, 2004, Gulf Islands National Seashore was devastated by Hurricane Ivan, a category 3 hurricane with sustained winds upwards of 130 miles per hour and storm surges 10-16 feet high.
 The Florida District sustained substantial damage to roads, contemporary and historic structures, a campground, utilities, and landscapes.
 The national seashore was making significant progress in their storm recovery efforts until the following storm season started.
 In 2005, severe storms including Hurricanes Cindy, Katrina, Dennis, and Rita plus Tropical Storm Arlene devastated the Mississippi District of the national seashore.
 Hurricane Katrina's 30-foot storm surge washed many of the facilities on West Ship Island out to sea and severely damaged the Davis Bayou Area.
 The Florida District received additional damages.
-Longterm recovery efforts are substantially complete in both districts.
+Long-term recovery efforts are substantially complete in both districts.

 Barrier islands help protect the mainland coast.
-But the dune fields along Santa Rosa Island and Perdido Key have been scoured away and are for the most part reduced to a rise of only a few inches above sea level.
-This has led to problems with even minor storms pushing waters across the barrier islands.
-Repairs are continuing, but all areas of the national seashore are now open to visitors.
+But, the dune fields along Santa Rosa Island and Perdido Key have been scoured away and are, for the most part, reduced to a rise of only a few feet above sea level.
+This has led to problems with even minor storms pushing Gulf waters across the barrier islands.